zamrokk/marketpulse/docs/src/deploy.md

       You can deploy the contract to any local Ethereum node but Etherlink is a good choice because it is persistent and free and most tools and indexers are already deployed on it.

-1. Check that your contract deployed without problems and stop the Hardhat node.
+1. Check that your deployment logs do not contain any error and stop the Hardhat node.

 1. Deploy the contract on Etherlink Testnet: